01010111/01010111.github.io/md/index.md

 # [Tutorials](tutorials) [Blog](blog)

 👋 Hi, my name is Will and I make video games.
-You can play some of those games on my itch.io page [here](https://01010111.itch.io)
+You can play some of those games on my itch.io page [here](~external~https://01010111.itch.io)

 🕹 I work at Mobelux in Richmond VA where I make video games for awesome people.
-You can check out Mobelux [here](https://mobelux.com)
+You can check out Mobelux [here](~external~https://mobelux.com)

-🐶 My wonderful wife makes delicious treats for dogs with her business Allie Bones.
-If your pup needs a treat, check her out [here](https://alliebones.com)

-👶👶 I'm a dad to two baby boys!
+👶👶 I'm a dad to two baby boys and a husband to one awesome woman!

 ---